SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 ## But what about efficacies?

-...TBD: efficacy is now the ratio of 2 Beta-distributed random variables
+...TBD: efficacy is now the ratio of 2 Beta-distributed random variables,
+\ref{eq:efficacydefn} or \eqref{eq:efficacydefn}

 ...TBD: distribution calculated by Pham-Gia <sup id="fn4a">[[4]](#fn4)</sup> but is paywalled and costs 51 USD to read!